drewbutlerbb4/NMT-with-FfDL/s2s-vis/README.md

 * *OpenNMT Model*: You can use the OpenNMT model from the previous section or download a pre-trained model from [NMT's PyTorch models](http://opennmt.net/Models-py/).

-* *Sample source and target file*: You need to have some sample source and target file for your OpenNMT model to create a better Beamsearch tree and attention view.
+* *Sample source and target file*: You need to have some sample source and target file for your OpenNMT model, so the Seq2Seq-Vis app can create a neighborhood view to look at your model decisions in the context of finding similar examples.

 ### Create and run the Docker container for Seq2Seq-Vis Webapp.